Find everything you need to know about business payments.

 From the first metal “credit cards” kept in stores and rubbed with inked paper – to updated online platforms that can be used in any office and accessed by any customer – the ability to make B2B payments has changed dramatically.
 There still remains complex accounting needs of businesses—the need for security to ensure that funds are safe, and for records that allow accounting staff to ensure that payments were made and declared.
 There will continue to be the quest for low fees so that the payment system doesn’t eat into business profits.
 Many businesses find it difficult to change and shift from tried and trusted methods of making B2B payments.
 Too many businesses have chosen to remain with what they know best, and what feels familiar – even as better options have developed.
 Companies are still spending too much money and too much time maintaining and organizing their payment processes.

 The launch of Apple’s contactless payment system in 2014 marked the first significant change in the way people made purchases in stores.
-It’s still early but increasing numbers of vendors now accept Apple Pay, and in early 2016, one in five iPhone 6 users said that they had used the system at least once.
+It also changed B2b payments.
+It’s still early but increasing numbers of vendors now accept Apple Pay.
+In early 2016, one in five iPhone 6 users said that they had used the system at least once.

 The most popular method of making retail payments still remains debit and credit cards.
 Around two-thirds of in-person sales are placed on a card.
 According to one study, by 2017, cash will be used in less than a quarter of point-of-sale purchases while checks are used to settle just 7 percent of all retail purchases, a figure that continues to decline.

 B2B sellers can only dream of such clarity for their own payment options.
-There are basically five main ways in which businesses invoice and receive payments from other businesses, and each has its own advantages and disadvantages.
+There are basically five main ways in which businesses invoice and receive payments from other businesses.
+Each has its own advantages and disadvantages.

 Other than cash, checks may be the oldest form of payment still in use.
 They’ve been used in the United States since the late seventeenth century and they’ve been printed since the mid-eighteenth century.
-For businesses, they’re a simple and apparently cheap way to authorize the movement of funds from a buyer’s account to a vendor’s account.
-There are no set up costs or complex systems to operate, and they also provide a relatively long float, the period of time between the payment being acknowledged as accepted and the money being deducted from the buyer.
+For businesses, they’re a simple and cheap way to authorize funds from a buyer’s account to a vendor’s account.
+There are no set up costs or complex systems to operate.
+They also provide a relatively long float.
+A float is the period of time between the payment being acknowledged as accepted and the money being deducted from the buyer.
 Those funds can continue to earn interest for the buyer even after the seller has accepted payment.

 The simplicity, low price and even the value of the float may be deceptive.
 The NACHA estimates that the actual cost of processing a paper check is about $8, a figure that does not include the price of the check books themselves.
 The high fees incurred when a check has to be stopped, and the time spent by account staff who have to enter payment details manually into records, file the paperwork, fill the envelopes and mail the checks is daunting.
 Float time, too, has been reduced over the years.
 Now that checks are digitally scanned instead of physically mailed, the float has been virtually eliminated.
 Checks can also be lost or stolen in transit.